 No stranger to multi-disciplinary collaboration, Dévah has performed live with dancers, including Toronto’s A2D2 Aerial Dancers, and a special collaboration with ballet dancers for the Kubrick: A Clockwork Orange installation party during the 2014 Toronto International Film Festival.

 Classically trained, Dévah Quartet’s members are active principal players in Toronto-based ensembles.
-Violinist Emily Hau is Principal Second of Sinfonia Toronto, violinist Sharon Lee is Concertmaster of Toronto Concert Orchestra, cellist Liza McLellan is cellist of Quartetto Gelato, and violist Moira Burke plays for Mirvish productions.
+Violinist Emily Hau is Principal Second of Sinfonia Toronto, violinist Sharon Lee is Concertmaster of Toronto Concert Orchestra, cellist Liza McLellan was cellist of Quartetto Gelato for nine years, violist Moira Burke plays for Mirvish productions.

 Dévah Quartet became Yamaha Canada Artists in 2011, and D’Addario Canada Artists in 2013.